 With the exception of Tracks 1 and 2, the asylum seeker is granted a rest and preparation period starting when the registration phase has ended.
 The rest and preparation period grants first time asylum applicants some days to cope with the stress of fleeing their country of origin and the journey to the Netherlands.

 The rest and preparation period takes at least 6 days.
-It is designed, on the one hand, to offer the asylum seeker some time to rest, and on the other hand, to provide the time needed to undertake several preparatory actions and investigations.
+It is intended to offer the asylum seeker time to rest and to provide the different organisations involved with the time needed to undertake several preparatory actions and investigations.
 The main activities during the rest and preparation period are:

 - Investigation of documents conducted by the Royal Military Police (Koninklijke Marechaussee, KMar);

 - Medical examination by an independent medical agency (MediFirst) which provides medical advice on whether the asylum seeker is physically and psychologically capable to be interviewed by the IND;

 - Counselling by the Dutch Council for Refugees (VluchtelingenWerk Nederland); and

 - Appointment of a lawyer and substantive preparation for the asylum procedure.

 After the rest and preparation period, the actual asylum procedure starts.
 At first instance, asylum seekers are channelled into the so-called Regular Procedure (Algemene asielprocedure) which is, as a rule, designed to last 6 working days.
 The regular asylum procedure could be extended if more time is needed.

 If it becomes clear on the fourth day of the short asylum procedure that the IND will not be able to take a well-founded decision on the asylum application within these eight days, the application is further assessed in the Extended Procedure (Verlengde asielprocedure).
 In this extended asylum procedure the IND has to take a decision on the application within 6 months.
 This time limit can be extended by 9 months, and another 3 months.